-The LPC2361/2362 microcontrollers are based on a 16-bit/32-bit ARM7TDMI-S CPU with real-time emulation that combines the microcontroller with up to 128 kB of embedded high-speed flash memory.
+The LPC2387 microcontroller is based on a 16-bit/32-bit ARM7TDMI-S CPU with real-time emulation that combines the microcontroller with 512 kB of embedded high-speed flash memory.
 A 128-bit wide memory interface and a unique accelerator architecture enable 32-bit code execution at the maximum clock rate.
 For critical performance in interrupt service routines and DSP algorithms, this increases performance up to 30 % over Thumb mode.
 For critical code size applications, the alternative 16-bit Thumb mode reduces code by more than 30 % with minimal performance penalty.

-The LPC2361/2362 are ideal for multi-purpose serial communication applications.
-They incorporate a 10/100 Ethernet Media Access Controller (MAC) (LPC2362 only), USB full speed device with 4 kB of endpoint RAM, four UARTs, two CAN channels, an SPI interface, two Synchronous Serial Ports (SSP), three I2C interfaces, and an I2S interface.
-This blend of serial communications interfaces combined with an on-chip 4 MHz internal oscillator, SRAM of up to 32 kB, 16 kB SRAM for Ethernet (available as general purpose SRAM for the LPC2361), 8 kB SRAM for USB and general purpose use, together with 2 kB battery powered SRAM make these devices very well suited for communication gateways and protocol converters.
-Various 32-bit timers, an improved 10-bit ADC, 10-bit DAC, one PWM unit, a CAN control unit, and up to 70 fast GPIO lines with up to 12 edge or level sensitive external interrupt pins make these microcontrollers particularly suitable for industrial control and medical systems.
+The LPC2387 is ideal for multi-purpose serial communication applications.
+It incorporates a 10/100 Ethernet Media Access Controller (MAC), USB full speed device with 4 kB of endpoint RAM, four UARTs, two CAN channels, an SPI interface, two Synchronous Serial Ports (SSP), three I2C interfaces, and an I2S interface.
+This blend of serial communications interfaces combined with an on-chip 4 MHz internal oscillator, 64 kB SRAM, 16 kB SRAM for Ethernet, 16 kB SRAM for USB and general purpose use, together with 2 kB battery powered SRAM makes this device very well suited for communication gateways and protocol converters.
+Various 32-bit timers, an improved 10-bit ADC, 10-bit DAC, one PWM unit, a CAN control unit, and up to 70 fast GPIO lines with up to 12 edge or level sensitive external interrupt pins make this microcontroller particularly suitable for industrial control and medical systems.

-2. Features
+2. Features and benefits

-- ARM7TDMI-S processor, running at up to 72 MHz. - Up to 128 kB on-chip flash program memory with In-System Programming (ISP) and In-Application Programming (IAP) capabilities.
-Flash program memory is on the ARM local bus for high performance CPU access. - 8 kB (LPC2361) or 32 kB (LPC2362) of SRAM on the ARM local bus for high performance CPU access. - 16 kB SRAM for Ethernet interface.
-Can also be used as general purpose SRAM. - 8 kB SRAM for general purpose DMA use also accessible by the USB. - Dual Advanced High-performance Bus (AHB) system that provides for simultaneous Ethernet DMA (LPC2362 only), USB DMA, and program execution from on-chip flash with no contention between those functions.
-A bus bridge allows the Ethernet DMA to access the other AHB subsystem. - Advanced Vectored Interrupt Controller (VIC), supporting up to 32 vectored interrupts. - General Purpose DMA controller (GPDMA) on AHB that can be used with the SSP serial interfaces, the I2S port, as well as for memory-to-memory transfers.
+- ARM7TDMI-S processor, running at up to 72 MHz. - 512 kB on-chip flash program memory with In-System Programming (ISP) and In-Application Programming (IAP) capabilities.
+Flash program memory is on the ARM local bus for high performance CPU access. - 64 kB of SRAM on the ARM local bus for high performance CPU access. - 16 kB SRAM for Ethernet interface.
+Can also be used as general purpose SRAM. - 16 kB SRAM for general purpose DMA use also accessible by the USB. - Dual Advanced High-performance Bus (AHB) system that provides for simultaneous Ethernet DMA, USB DMA, and program execution from on-chip flash with no contention between those functions.
+A bus bridge allows the Ethernet DMA to access the other AHB subsystem. - Advanced Vectored Interrupt Controller (VIC), supporting up to 32 vectored interrupts. - General Purpose DMA (GPDMA) on AHB controller that can be used with the SSP serial interfaces, the I2S port, and the Secure Digital/MultiMediaCard (SD/MMC) card port, as well as for memory-to-memory transfers.